 Considering a Low FODMAP Diet

-It is worth noting that we are not supposed to stay on restricted low Fodmap diets for more than a couple of months before gradually adding in foods.
-A varied, nutritious diet is important.
+We are not supposed to stay on a low Fodmap diet for more than a couple of months before slowly adding in foods.

 What are you reacting to?